The HFS CrashPlan Cloud Backup Service

 CrashPlan (previously known as Code42) is the recommended tool for securing backups of university data on personal, single-user computers like your desktop and laptop at work and at home.
 It is a GUI-based product that backs up to the Cloud with many benefits including frequent automated backups in the background, unlimited storage and multiple file versioning allowing point-in-time restores.

-The CrashPlan Cloud backup service is best suited to backing up single-user machines, or machines where a single user can take ownership of the backups (the HFS Spectrum Protect Backup Service may offer an alternative solution, subject to its own qualifying criteria).
+The CrashPlan Cloud backup service is best suited to backing up single-user machines, or machines where a single user can take ownership of the backups (the HFS Storage Protect Backup Service may offer an alternative solution, subject to its own qualifying criteria).

 System requirements